 Snake Park: Collaborative transformation of urban green space

-Reclaiming “Snake Park” is a collaborative effort between local communities and researchers in order to develop a participatory design proposal and carry out a physical transformation of a green space next to the Coventry Canal.
-Despite being one of the few green areas in Foleshill, “Snake Park” is underutilised by local inhabitants because of its neglected condition and lack of safety.
+Reclaiming “Snake Park” was a collaborative effort between local communities and researchers, in order to develop a participatory design proposal and carry out a physical transformation of a green space, next to the Coventry Canal.
+Despite being one of the few green areas in Foleshill, “Snake Park” is under-utilised by local inhabitants because of its neglected condition and lack of safety.

-In this project, researchers will make their technical expertise available for the diverse local community to design and materialise a transformation of the area and foster a collaborative culture of care for the urban environment.
-Storytelling will also play a key role in the unfolding of the participatory process and creating bonds among participants that will be reflected in the creation of a collective memory archive.
+In this project, researchers made their technical expertise available for the diverse local community to design and materialise a transformation of the area and foster a collaborative culture of care for the urban environment.
+Storytelling also played a key role in the unfolding of the participatory process and created bonds among participants that will be reflected in the creation of a collective memory archive.

 Queen’s Award for Enterprise Logo